 Ido’s professional experiences cut across many fields.
 For instance, although she did not design the restaurant interior herself, she has broad experience in design.
 “I also do various design projects.
 For example, creating family crests, or company crests.
-So, through referencing old family crests, I design new family crests.
+So, by referencing old family crests, I design new family crests.
 I also do things like that.
 Also, I make lacquerware,” she explained.

 Ido also engages in educational projects.
 “I’m still currently teaching environmental engineering at a university.
 I’m teaching environmental engineering in the Faculty of Architecture at Tama Art University […] I do a variety of projects all over Japan—well, for work and at companies—projects like town revitalization or events.
 Because I do those types of projects, I go to various locations, and also, I network with artisans and craftsmen,” she said.

 “Work is work and the restaurant is the restaurant.”
-As someone who rigidly separates her other professional work-life and restaurant-life, Ido has an artistic and design network and a restaurant-related network, using the latter to acquire food ingredients.
+As someone who rigidly separates her other professional work life and restaurant life, Ido has an artistic and design network and a restaurant-related network, using the latter to acquire food ingredients.
 Regarding this restaurant network, Ido explained, “I’ve been friends with them for about thirty years now.
 Everyone sure enough has always had an interest in food and we are trying to reshape food.
 We try to protect nature through food.
-So, when the Yezo shika deer population multiplies, it begins to lay waste to the mountains, and so as a part of our nature-protection activities, we thought about what foods we ought to be consuming.”
+So, when the Ezo shika deer population multiplies, it begins to lay waste to the mountains, and so as a part of our nature-protection activities, we thought about what foods we ought to be consuming.”
 In this way, Ido partners in activities aimed at environmental protection and makes it possible through Yukisukinokuni for her and others to communicate these individual values through food served to her customers, including venison from Hokkaido.

 We also asked Ido what “organic” specifically means at Yukisukinokuni.
 She explained, “Rather than ‘organic’, it’s natural food.
 Eating the natural.
 And so, we try to eat foods that are as close to natural as possible.
 So, even with vegan foods—well, even all our vegan dishes as well—we cook all of them, but we try to eat what is available.
 Eating the natural.
 We eat various foods found within Japan’s natural environment. […] There’s a classical text called “The Classic of Herbal Medicine [Shin-nou-hon-zou-kyou/Shennong Ben Cao Jing]” with much wisdom.
 A teacher who was researching ethnic minorities in China—they were a Doctor of Medicine—and from that teacher, well, I received lessons when I was young.
 I think it was when I was about twenty.
 And, I first thought about how to apply the worlds of food and medicine written in that “Classic of Herbal Medicine” to food, and I also do research on the classical almanacs—the four seasons and the like—and during my research, I was also looking at how internal organs move within the body and that these movements aren’t bad.
 And the dishes I cook are a combination of these findings.”
 It appears that “organic” and “natural” at Yukisukinokuni does not merely refer to traditional organic farming, but also brings in Ido’s research findings on classical Chinese medicine, the Sino-Japanese almanacs, and other ideas about traditional medicine.

 Ido explained how some of her dishes are prepared: “[Our popular dishes are] curry—medicinal curry—and pork bowl and… we use products from Hokkaido for all of these.
 A vegetable plate, bread or rice, a side dish, and a small dessert.
 Also, we have two types of pork bowls—a light pork shabu and a richer, meat-thick one that is cooked in miso.
 And, these pigs are only fed small grains, so they are good pork for the body.
 Also, we have dishes like a curry that uses Yezo shika deer from Hokkaido, we also have [other] Yezo shika deer dishes.
 Right.
 While we have curries that are completely vegetarian, we do also have regular curries, but they are all medicinal curries.
 We are dedicated to maintaining health while eating.”
-While she is particular about the livestock-rearing practices towards pigs, she is also particular about health effects posed by the natural cultivation of vegetables.
+While she is particular about the livestock-rearing practices towards pigs, she is also particular about the health effects posed by the natural cultivation of vegetables.
 “Pork and meat products are mostly from Hokkaido.
 But vegetables from their various regions are naturally-cultivated—we focus on using products that don’t use pesticides and chemical fertilizers,” she noted.

-While in this way, customers may share values of health-consciousness, it appears that customer characteristics such as gender or age are rather diverse.
+While in this way, customers may share values of health consciousness, it appears that customer characteristics such as gender or age are rather diverse.
 “There may be slightly more women, but men often come. […] Generations are completely scattered.
 They are very scattered.
 Anywhere from an eighty-year-old grandmother to well, someone in their twenties,” said Ido.

 Customers who come to the restaurant are not limited to Japanese people.
-We asked Ido about her menus after being a bit puzzled that a smaller restaurant like Yukisukinokuni would have second, solely-English menu.
+We asked Ido about her menus after being a bit puzzled that a smaller restaurant like Yukisukinokuni would have a second, solely-English menu.
 She explained, “Among our vegan customers, there are many foreigners.
 And, for foreign customers, there aren’t that many restaurants with vegan menus, and just in case, we are also gluten-free.
 We don’t use flour whatsoever.
 And, because we are gluten-free or vegan-friendly [they come].”

 Regarding these foreign customers, Ido added, “They come quite often.
 [They represent] a variety of ethnicities.
 They come from various countries.
-I think, many customers come because we are vegan-friendly.
+I think many customers come because we are vegan-friendly.
 Also, teachers from international schools come.
 And acquaintances of these international school teachers come as well.”
 Furthermore, Ido stated that news about Yukisukinokuni “seems to have permeated quite a bit” among the circles of these customers who seek out vegan-friendly or organic restaurants in Japan, which she noted are still quite rare.

 Rather than a single spot where you can have a taste of a specific region, Yukisukinokuni is a place where you can enjoy the taste of a unique organic cuisine based on an intersection of values such as natural food, environmental protectionism, Chinese herbal medicine, ancient almanacs, and veganism (Lisa Katsube and James Farrer, Jan 15, 2019)